Back to all posts

 Building a new home is an incredible journey, but it comes with a long list of decisions.
 When it’s time to hire a plumber, it can be tempting to rush the process or look for the quickest, cheapest option.
 But your home’s plumbing is its circulatory system.
 Getting it right from the start is essential for your family’s comfort and your home’s long-term value.
 Let’s walk through a few common mistakes so you can avoid them and choose a plumber with confidence.

-Mistake #1: Choosing on Price Alone
+Mistake #1: Choosing a Plumber Based on Price Alone

 With any construction project, the budget is always top of mind.
 It’s easy to fall into the trap of comparing quotes and simply picking the lowest number.
 While affordability is important, a rock-bottom price can be a red flag for subpar materials or rushed workmanship.
 Quality plumbing requires proper materials and skill, and an unusually low bid might mean the plumber is cutting corners.
 This can lead to leaky pipes, failed inspections, and expensive repairs down the road.
 Instead, focus on finding a plumber who offers cost-effective, high-quality plumbing solutions that provide lasting value.

-Mistake #2: Forgetting to Check Credentials
+Mistake #2: Not Verifying Their Credentials

 Hiring an unlicensed or uninsured plumber is a significant risk you don’t want to take.
 A license is proof that a plumber has completed the necessary training, testing, and certification to legally and safely perform work in your state.
 Without it, there’s no guarantee the installation will meet local building codes, which can cause major headaches during inspections.
 Furthermore, if an uninsured worker gets injured on your property, you could be held liable.
 Always ask for proof of license and insurance.
 You can even verify a license through Michigan’s state portal for peace of mind.

-Mistake #3: Misunderstanding the Scope of Work
+Mistake #3: Failing to Clarify the Scope of Work

 Clear communication is the foundation of a successful project.
 A common mistake is moving forward without a detailed, written agreement that outlines the entire scope of work.
 This can lead to misunderstandings, unexpected charges, and project delays.
 A professional plumber should be able to provide a clear timeline and communicate any changes along the way.
 Before signing anything, make sure you have a contract that specifies the materials to be used, a breakdown of costs, the project schedule, and payment terms.
 This ensures everyone is on the same page from day one.
 If you’re ready for a clear and detailed estimate, contact our team to discuss your project.